Winston Hills

 Winston Hills is a suburb of Sydney, in the state of New South Wales, Australia.
 Winston Hills is located 28 kilometres west of the Sydney central business district in the local government areas of the City of Parramatta and The Hills Shire.
 Winston Hills is part of the Hills District region of Greater Western Sydney.

 History

+Winston Hills was originally part of the “Toongabbie” area.
+The traditional inhabitants of the land are thought to be originally the Dharug peoples, specifically the Toongagal clan.

+As the colony spread out, the Toongabbie area grew and was later divided up into separate suburbs.

 Winston Hills was named after Britain's Prime Minister Winston Churchill (1874–1965) during World War II.
 With the name being preferred to Churchill Hills.
 In the early days, this area was named Model Farms (a name retained in a locality of the suburb and local high school) as this was the area where a model farm was developed to show settlers the types of crops that could be grown in different seasons.

 Development of the suburb began in the 1960s by Hooker Rex, and there is little undeveloped land left.
-In 2009 the last remaining large parcel of vacant land, at Buckleys Hill, started to be developed.
+In 2009, the last remaining large parcel of vacant land, at Buckleys Hill, started to be developed.
 There is not much natural bushland left in the suburb, except for the creek corridors, like Toongabbie Creek.
 It was transferred from the local government area of the City of Blacktown to the City of Parramatta in 1972.